Tochigi Japan Travel Guide

 Nikko's areas each possess a distinct ambiance.

-All areas in Nikko, from central town to remote onsen villages, are very safe.
+All areas in Nikko, from the center of town to remote onsen villages, are very safe.
 Explore comfortably whenever.

-Central Nikko is close to depots and heritage sites.
+Central Nikko is close to stations and heritage sites.
 Chuzenji/Yumoto regions are distant, requiring bus travel, yet offer nature how close it is and peaceful, quiet nights.

 Negotiating walk-in rates is not customary in Japan.
-Prices for accommodation are fixed and displayed.
+Prices for lodging options are fixed and displayed.

 Expect transparent pricing as listed on booking sites or at the property.
 No haggling.